Very simply, I’m gay! There it is! I said it. Am I going to Hell!?

 3. A splash of cologne is a nice added touch.
 Smelling like a department store is way too much.

-4. Mile for mile, good looks are second place, next to class, charm and style.
+4. Mile for mile, good looks are less important than class, charm and style.

 5. Going to buy milk?
 Dress down.
 Going on the town?
 Dress up.

 6. A wanton tongue brings home sour fortune cookies.

 7. If cleavage is meek, a pushup bra promises much more than a free drink.

 8. Obviously it’s all about you, but saving that fact ‘til much later helps make one equal two.

 9. Flats are fine when with husband and child, but heels turn heads for miles and miles.

 10. If you think that finishing school finishes, then you’re never finished with finishing school. : :